tidymodels/probably/cran-comments.md

 ## Comments

-This patch release fixes a failing test affected by the R 3.6 `sample()` change.
+This patch release is for compatibility with vctrs 0.2.0.

+This also changes the maintainer to Davis, as he has taken over regular maintanence of the package.

 ## Test environments
 * local OS X install, R 3.5.2